x8laye4r/AniLex/README.md

 > 🧪 **Note:** Currently only tested on **Windows**.
 > **Linux support is planned** once the core functionality is finished.

-> ❗**Consider:** As you already know this is my first ever project for an app and I'm still learning how to make an app and programm with python.
-So be prepared to see a lot of shit happening while I'm coding this.
+> **macOS** might never come — I simply have no system to test it on.

+> 💬 *Disclaimer:*
+> This is my **first major Python project** and also my **first desktop app**.
+> Things might break, explode, or summon undefined behavior while developing it until everything works as intended

 ---

 ## 💡 Why AniLex?

 I noticed that most AniList-based trackers either:
-- Look outdated, especially on Windows
+- Look outdated, especially on Windows (don't get me wrong they have cool features)
 - Are web-only add-ons for Firefox or Chrome
 - Lack a clean, intuitive UI

-**AniLex** aims to fix that by being:
+AniLex aims to fix that by being:
-- Native
-- Lightweight (if I can get it to work)
-- Focused on clean UI
-- Built for native desktop use and no browser add-ons
+- 🪶 A native Windows app (no Electron, no browser)
+- 🧼 Clean and modern UI
+- ⚙️ Highly customizable
+- 🎨 Built for users who like to tweak their setup, but also who want something out of the box
-- Built in watching Animes with HiAnimez on MPV-PLAYER with automatic AniList tracking
+- 📺 Optional built-in anime player (HiAnimez + MPV) with automatic AniList tracking
+- 🧩 Plugin system for adding your own Python tools

 ---

 ## 🔧 Features (planned / in progress)

+### Implemented
+- Some easy API-Calls to AniList

+### In Progess
+- More advanced API-Calls with getting data and mutations
+- Generall backend programming

+### Planned
+- Fully customizable Anime/Manga cards (choose what info is shown)
+- User-built UI parts via Qt Designer
+- Integration with MPV player (maybe even auto-tracking)
+- Theming & UI customization
+- Multi-user management
+- Custom tools to integrate

+---

+## Used in this Project
+- 🐍 Python 3.13
-- 🖼 GUI built with PySide6 (Qt for Python)
+- 🎨 PySide6 (Qt Wrapper)
-- 🔍 Search for Anime, Manga & Light Novels via AniList GraphQL API
+- 🧠 AniList GraphQL API
-- 🗂 Support for tracking progress and watchlists
-- 📄 Detailed info: descriptions, covers, status, episodes/chapters, ratings
-- 🧩 Support for multiple media types (Animes and Mangas)
-- 🤖 OpenAI support for custom Anime/Manga recomendations
-- 📑 Individually customizable Anime/Manga cards with freely chosen info — planned, as long as I can get it working the way I want
+- 💾 SQLite3/JSON (local cache)

 ---